herrfeder/PyThek/README.md

 At latest point of developement, I was struggling around with ffmpeg and ffpyplayer.
 They wasn't able to play streams directly.
 If someone knows this issues and has advisory, I would be grateful.

+Overall it could give some good examples for using Kivy.